Red Wine Beef Stew Recipe

 You can eat this beef stew as is, but the sauce also goes really well with potatoes.
 They will really soak up all the sauce, so none of that concentrated flavor bomb will go to waste.
 We paired the beef stew with my Creamy Herbed Mashed Potatoes recipe, but roast or boiled potatoes will probably be just as delicious!

-How to prepare an Irish Beef Stew in a Red Wine Sauce
+How to prepare a Beef Stew in a Red Wine Sauce

 - Roughly cut your potatoes, shallots, and carrots into big chunks.